 The establishment of the Council follows a hard-hitting 2012 review of payments systems innovation in Australia, which uncovered inherent challenges in achieving industry coordination on major strategic issues.
 In particular, the RBA believes the shake-up in governance will help it achieve its goal of introducing a real-time faster payments system in the country by 2016.

-outlining the proposal is available on the Website of the Australian Payments Clearing Association.
+A consultation paper outlining the proposal is available on the Website of the Australian Payments Clearing Association.
 Responses are requested by 18 November 2013.